 A probabilistic analysis of losses from storms was performed to determine their potential impact on FPL's reserve.
-The analysis included T&D losses, and insurance deductibles paid on non-T&D assets and storm staging costs.
-The expected annual loss analyzed in the reserve performance is \$153.3 million, as described in the Loss Analysis Section.
+The analysis included T&D losses, and insurance deductibles paid on non-T&D assets and excess of insurance, and storm staging costs.
+The expected annual loss analyzed in the reserve performance is \$174 million, as described in the Summary of Portfolio Analysis Section.